Sources of Hallucination by Large Language Models on Inference Tasks: Experiment 1: Attestation Bias

-We first assess LLMs' reliance on memorization of training text by conditioning each model's entailment task predictions on its own predictions for hypothesis veracity, which measures if a hypothesis is attested in training data.
-We examine two scenarios: the standard inference task ($I$), and the random premise task ($I_{RP}$).
-We compare model probabilities of predicting \texttt{Entail} conditioned on whether the hypothesis veracity is predicted as \texttt{True} or not, in order to evaluate the model outputs' dependence on the \emph{veracity prior}.
+We begin our experiments by assessing LLMs' reliance on their propositional memory of training text by conditioning each model's entailment task predictions $I$ on its own predictions of attestation $\Lambda$.
+We do this by comparing estimated probabilities of predicting \texttt{Entail} conditioned on whether the hypothesis is predicted \texttt{Attested} or not.

-We further control for the possibility that original Levy/Holt entailments may coincidentally refer to attested facts, which could lead to spurious correlation between inference and veracity scores without demonstrating clearly use of memory versus entailment capability.
-We apply this control by comparing to the random premise task $I_{RP}$, which converts entailments into non-entailments without altering the hypothesis.
-An ideal model capable of language understanding using the information provided in context should detect that in the $I_{RP}$ task it is no longer possible to infer the hypothesis based on the premise (even if the hypothesis is itself attested in training), and never predict \texttt{Entail}.
-Thus, in the $I_{RP}$ task, all \texttt{Entail} predictions are assumed to be false positive hallucinations.
+Further, we test a setting which controls for the possibility that original Levy/Holt entailments may coincidentally refer to attested facts, which could lead to spurious correlation between inference and attestation scores without clearly demonstrating use of memory versus true entailment.
+This controlled setting is the random premise task $I_{RandPrem}$, which converts entailments into non-entailments without altering the hypothesis.
+An ideal model capable of drawing inferences from information in context should detect that in the $I_{RandPrem}$ task it is no longer possible to infer the hypothesis based on the premise (even if the hypothesis is itself attested in training), and never predict \texttt{Entail}.
+Thus, in $I_{RandPrem}$, all \texttt{Entail} predictions are assumed to be false positive hallucinations.